ilabcode/pyhgf/docs/source/notebooks/2-Continuous_HGF.md

 three_levels_continuous_hgf.surprise()
 ```

-The overall amount of surprise returned by the three-level is `-381`, while it was `-382` fot the two-level HGF.
-Because an agent will aims to minimize surprise, it looks like the two-level model is slightly beter in this context.
-However, surprise will also change as the value for the parameters of the node are being optimized beforehand.
+The overall amount of surprise returned by the three-level is `-381`, while it was `-382` for the two-level HGF.
+Because an agent will aim to minimize surprise, it looks like the two-level model is slightly better in this context.
+However, the surprise will also change as the value for the parameters of the node is optimized beforehand.
 One important parameter for each node is $\omega$ (`omega`).
 This is the tonic part of the variance (the part of the variance in each node that is not affected by the parent node).
-Here we are going to change $\omega$ at the second level to see if it can help minimizing surprise:
+Here we are going to change $\omega$ at the second level to see if it can help to minimize surprise:

 ```{code-cell} ipython3
 # create an alternative model with different omega values